markokajzer/discord-soundbot/README.md

 https://discordapp.com/oauth2/authorize?client_id={YOUR_CLIENT_ID}&scope=bot
 ```

-Click on the link and allow your bot to join one of your Discord servers.
+Follow the link and allow your bot to join one of your Discord servers.

 ## Commands